PhD-scholarships in Neurophilosophy

 Applicants should have advanced training in philosophy (typically a Master’s degree in philosophy) and a genuine interest in the neurosciences.
 This includes the willingness to acquire substantial knowledge of empirical work relevant to their philosophical project.
 Cooperative projects with empirical scientists in the network of the MCN are strongly encouraged.
 The reasoning and decision-making projects are closely linked to research conducted at the MCMP (http://www.lmu.de/mcmp) and at least one supervisor will be a member of the MCMP.

-The application period will open on December 1st 2017 and will close on February 15th 2018, 12:00.
+The application period will open on December 1st 2022 and will close on February 15th 2023, 12:00.
+Please check our website (www.neuro.philosophie.lmu.de) and the GSN webside (https://www.gsn.uni-muenchen.de/apply/how_to_apply/index.html) for details concerning the application procedure.
 The application includes an outline of your proposed research project, a CV, an official transcript of your academic work (list of attended courses; grades), diplomas and two separate academic reference letters.
-Please also name two potential supervisors (including one non-philosopher) from the core or affiliated neurophilosophy faculty of the GSN.
+Please also name two potential supervisors (possibly including one non-philosopher) from the core or affiliated neurophilosophy faculty of the GSN.